 The applicable fixed-dollar co-payment under the MMCP will apply to the initial office visit to an In-Network OB/GYN for treatment of a pregnancy, but no fixed-dollar co-payment will apply to subsequent visits to the same OB/GYN for treatment of the same pregnancy.
-However, the MMCP In-Network deductibles and coinsurance will apply to the OB/GYN's charges for these subsequent visits if the OB/GYN does not bill separately for these visits, unless the charges relate to an ACA Preventive Health Service, in which case no deductibles or coinsurance will apply (see the definition section of this booklet on page 163 for more information).
+However, the MMCP In-Network deductibles and coinsurance will apply to the OB/GYN's charges for these subsequent visits if the OB/GYN does not bill separately for these visits, unless the charges relate to an ACA Preventive Health Service, in which case no deductibles or coinsurance will apply.
 If the OB/GYN bills separately for the subsequent office visits, then no MMCP In-Network fixed-dollar co-payments, deductible or coinsurance will apply to the subsequent visits.

-Effective January 1, 2013, Eligible Expenses for routine prenatal care provided by an In-Network Provider will be paid at 100% with no fixed-dollar co-payments, deductible or coinsurance applied, if the routine prenatal care qualifies as an
+Eligible Expenses for routine prenatal care provided by an In-Network Provider will be paid at 100% with no fixed-dollar copayments, deductible or coinsurance applied, if the routine prenatal care qualifies as an ACA Preventive Health Service.